textX/textX/docs/tutorials/hello_world.md

         ;

-    Description consists of a set of parsing rules which at the same time describe Python classes that will be used to instantiate object of your model.
-This small example consists of two rules: `HelloWorldModel` and `Who`.  `HelloWorldModel` must start with the keyword `hello` after which a one or more `Who` object must be written separated by commas. `Who` objects will be parsed, instantiated and stored in a `to_greet` list on a `HelloWorldModel` object. `Who` objects consists only of its names which must be matched the regular expression rule `/[^,]*/` (match non-comma zero or more times).
-For more information on grammar rules see ...
+    Description consists of a set of parsing rules which at the same time describe Python classes that will be dynamically created and used to instantiate objects of your model.
+This small example consists of two
+    rules: `HelloWorldModel` and `Who`.  `HelloWorldModel` starts with the keyword `hello` after which a one or more `Who` object must be written separated by commas. `Who` objects will be parsed, instantiated and stored in a `to_greet` list on a `HelloWorldModel` object. `Who` objects consists only of its names which must be matched the regular expression rule `/[^,]*/` (match non-comma zero or more times).
+Please see [textX grammar](../grammar.md) section for more information on writing grammar rules.

 2. Create meta-model from textX language description (file `hello.py`):